Menziess/snapstream/README.md

 Hello 4
 ```

-Here's a more interesting example using `Topic` to transmit and `Cache` to persist data:
+Here's a more comprehensive example using `Topic` to transmit and `Cache` to persist data:

 ```py
 from snapstream import Cache, Topic, snap, stream